eruffaldi/ukfmanifold/README.md

-# Unscented Transform and Kalman Filtering (UKF) over Manifolds
+# Unscented Kalman Filtering (UKF) over Manifolds

 This Matlab toolbox aims at supporting non-linear transformations of Multivariate Normal (MVN) variables and bayesian filtering of such variable.
 The toolbox relies on the concept of Unscented Transformation that is at the basis of the Unscented Kalman Filtering.
 For a visual comparison between Extended Kalman Filtring and Unscented Kalman filtering look at https://github.com/eruffaldi/compare-mvn-transform

-Two scientific publications are related to this work, the first is Quaternion UKF [1], the other is UKF over Riemman Manifolds.
+Look at related publications supporting the theory of this: Quaternion UKF [1], UKF over Riemman Manifolds [2] and manifolds [3].

 # Concepts

-* state is in a Lie Group (or combination of there of): dimension n
+* state is in a manfold (e.g Lie Group), or combination of there of with dimension n
-* noise is expressed in the Tangent of the Lie Group: dimension m <= n
+* noise is expressed in the tangent space (e.g. Lie Algebra): dimension m <= n
-* we express a multivariate Gaussian as N(mu, Sigma) as usual
+* we express a multivariate Gaussian as N(mu, Sigma) with mean over manifold and covariance tangent space

 General manifolds requires this:

 * delta(Group,Group) -> tangent
 * step(Group,tangent) -> Group
-* prod(Group,Group) -> Group

 Lie Groups require this:

 * prod(X,Y) = X * Y
-* inv(X) se SO3 = R' or SE3 = [R' | -R't]
+* inv(X)

+And Lie Groups define delta and steps as:

 * delta(X, Y) = log(X * inv(Y))
 * step(X, y) = exp(y) * X